AshishMadhu/WalkingHulkTilegame/README.md

 <hr>

-This is a tile based game which I've created in early summer of 2018 after watching a tutorial.
-I think it worth uploading into git.
-Each and every part of the game is coded from scratch, updating frames, loading assets, all and all.
+This is a tile-based game that I've created in the early summer of 2018 after watching a tutorial.
+I think it worth uploading to GitHub.
+Each and every part of the game is coded from scratch, from updating frames, loading assets, all and all.

 # Implementation details
 - Game is created in such a way that new features can be added easily
-- Each and every logic is divided accordingly so that different parts of code can be mainted separatly (useful if you're in a team).
+- Each and every logic is divided accordingly so that different parts of code can be maintained separately (useful if you're in a team).
-- All oops principle are applied here(not that much complecated).
+- All oops principle is applied here(not that much complicated).

 # Requirements
 -   Install Java JDK, JRE

 <b>Is enought to build this project.</b>
-I've used eclispe to easy my development process.
+I've used eclipse to ease my development process.

 Have a try.